 Considering the stage which the application is at in the determination process it would be inappropriate for any member of staff or member of the National Park Authority Board to comment any further on it ahead of the public Site Visit, Pre-determination Hearing and Special Board Meeting on 23rd and 24th September.

-- The report is split into sections setting out:
+- The full report is split into sections setting out:

 - the factual, background information on the application (Section 4),